ARTIST STATEMENT

 ”A Gathering of Unasked Possibility,” Material Projects Space, Ellenville, NY

-“The Shape of Things,” Bau Gallery, Beacon, New York
+“The Shape of Things,” BAU Gallery, Beacon, NY

-“Lust for Rust,” Atlantic Gallery, New York, New York
+“Lust for Rust,” Atlantic Gallery, New York, NY

-“GAC Member Show,” Garrison Art Center, Garrison, New York
+“GAC Member Show,” Garrison Art Center, Garrison, NY

 2024

-”Changing Perspectives,” Peekskill Arts Alliance, Field Library, Peekskill, New York
+”Changing Perspectives,” Peekskill Arts Alliance, Field Library, Peekskill, NY

-“An Inference of Wildness,” Katonah Museum Artists’ Association, Katonah, New York
+“An Inference of Wildness,” Katonah Museum Artists’ Association, Katonah, NY

 2023